SimmeringRook/simmeringrook.github.io/courses/PH403/Winter/WorkingDraft.md

     \end{tikzpicture}
   }
   \end{subfigure}
   \caption{A first order approximation demonstrating how the each consideration of relativity effects the accuracy in the time elapsed between ticks on a clock. \textcolor{red}{Red} slices of the clock denote more elapsed time between ticks, while \textcolor{black!50!green}{green} denotes less (quicker clock-ticks).
-Note that Earth is at rest in its own frame and therefore experiences no dilation due to SR and that the result is the net elapsed time between clock-ticks for Earth, ${\Delta t}_{net}$, is greater than the GPS's elapsed time, ${\Delta t^\prime}_{net}$.}
+Note that Earth is at rest in its own frame and therefore experiences no dilation due to SR and that the result is the net elapsed time between clock-ticks for Earth, ${\Delta t}_{net}$, is greater than the \gls{gps}'s elapsed time, ${\Delta t^\prime}_{net}$.}
   \label{fig:timeDilationSum}
 \end{figure}

 By expressing the intensity of a massive body’s gravitational field as curvature to spacetime (alluded to by the ellipses in Figure \ref{fig:gpsDemonstration}), we discover and are able to correct for an additional set of length contraction and time dilation (Section \ref{primer}).
 This geometric model is called Schwarzschild Geometry and is the simplest solution to Einstein’s field equations involving a single massive object that is spherically symmetric, uncharged, and non-rotating.

 While we now have a theory that provides extremely accurate predictions, we subtly sacrificed a lot along the way.
 In Galilean relativity, we could easily switch reference frames and agree on what all observers measured: distance, time, relative velocities, and order of events.
 As the relative speed of objects increased, we had to switch to special relativity, but lost: observers agreeing on the order of events (see the “barn and pole” paradox).
-Finally, in using general relativity (GR) to correctly unify observers’ measurements in the presence of a gravitational field, we lose the ability to easily measure the relative velocity between reference frames.
+Finally, in using \gls{gr} to correctly unify observers’ measurements in the presence of a gravitational field, we lose the ability to easily measure the relative velocity between reference frames.

-We first review the concepts of proper time, proper distance, and geodesics in GR and how to use the line element to measure separation in spacetime and how to represent it computationally (Sections \ref{primer}-\ref{design}).
+We first review the concepts of proper time, proper distance, and geodesics in \gls{gr} and how to use the line element to measure separation in spacetime and how to represent it computationally (Sections \ref{primer}-\ref{design}).
 Then we will refresh on differential scattering cross-sections of light about an object (Section \ref{diffScatt}) in preparation for examining the scattering caused by the curvature of spacetime in Section \ref{scattering}.
 Section \ref{schwarzMaps} focuses on the generation and analysis of visualizations depicting simple and complex geodesics in the Schwarzschild geometry.

 \pagebreak